 Anachronic Order: There is a bit of an order to the chapters: while they do tend to jump around a lot, all the chapters that take place in the same location happen in the correct chronological order.
 Justified when you consider that Mantorok can manipulate time.
 Every person got the book with the spells that they would need when they needed it in order to further his Gambit Roulette.

-And I Must Scream: Mantorok's binding to the temple qualifies, as does Anthony being trapped despairing in an empty chamber under an unrelenting zombifying curse is ended after a few centuries by Paul.
+And I Must Scream: Mantorok's binding to the temple qualifies, as does Anthony being trapped despairing in an empty chamber under an unrelenting zombifying curse is ended after a few centuries by Paul Luther.
 There's also Roberto Bianchi, a Venetian architect who gets buried alive in what Pious refers to as "the Pillar of Flesh" (a monolith made of concrete and dead bodies) until his spirit is released over 500 years later; Ellia, a Cambodian slave girl cursed to guard Mantorok's heart for more than 800 years as a rotting corpse; and Karim, a Persian man cursed to spend a whopping 900 years guarding another of the ancient artifacts as a disembodied spirit.
-Also, the floor of the mysterious room where each character finds the Tome of Eternal Darkness.
+Also, the mysterious room where most characters find the Tome of Eternal Darkness.

-Anticlimax Boss: A morbidly hilarious inversion - one chapter begins with The Dragon summoning a giant guardian that looks like it'll be one hell of a boss fight.
+Anticlimax Boss: A morbidly hilarious inversion.
+One chapter begins with The Dragon summoning a giant guardian that looks like it'll be one hell of a boss fight.
 You open the door to its chamber with a message to the effect of "Shall you put an end to this heresy?"
-There's a huge build-up with The Dragon, with the characters declaring their intent to throw down— then the guardian unceremoniously stomps you flat (or makes Your Head A Splode), and admonishes The Dragon not to cramp its style.
+There's a huge build-up with the dragon, with the characters declaring their intent to throw down— then the guardian unceremoniously stomps you flat (or makes Your Head A Splode), and admonishes the dragon to not cramp its style.
 That's right: your character is the anticlimax encounter.
-You get to fight him with a different character later along the timeline, however.
+You get to fight them with a different character later along the timeline, however.

-One of the guns in Edward Roivas' gun case is an elephant gun.
+One of the guns in Edward's gun case is an Elephant Gun.
 It takes Edward a second or two to level it, but you can shoot before that; if you do, Edward gets knocked back on his ass and it takes a moment to get back on his feet.
 And sweet Christmas is it powerful.
 Two bullet-firing with a 7-point enchantment will kill a Guardian in one shot.

-The Two-Handed Sword used by Anthony, Paul and Peter can take down a Horror in a few swings, and it's insanely good compared to the weak melee weapons the former two get earlier (a scramasax and a mace, respectively).
+The Two-Handed Sword used by Anthony, Paul and Peter Jacob can take down a Horror in a few swings, and it's insanely good compared to the weak melee weapons the former two get earlier (a Scramasax and a Mace, respectively).

 Body Horror: Bonethieves, inducing both nightmares and paranoia.